JoshBeasley95/marketing-decision-intelligence-system/README.md

 Welcome to the Marketing Decision Intelligence System — an interactive, AI-powered Streamlit application designed to help marketing teams analyze, optimize, and recommend high-impact campaigns using historical performance and account-level engagement data.

+⚠️ All data within this project is synthetic and for demonstration purposes only.

 ## 🎥 Watch the 1-Minute Demo